 Łagiewniki

-The Shrine in Łagiewniki is a place known literally on every continent, and every year pilgrims come there from over 80 countries worldwide.
-Each and every letter of the alphabet could be followed by the names of several countries from which pilgrims come to our Shrine.
-This place is special for everyone regardless of their origin or language, as can often be evidenced by faces of every colour and folk dressed in their traditional costumes (like Indian saris, Japanese kimonos and Native-American headdresses).
-Words such as: mercy, Barmherzigkeit, milosrdenstvo, misericordia, милосердие, rahamim … can be heard almost every day at Łagiewniki.
-No one is surprised at this since Łagiewniki is the centre of the devotion to The Divine Mercy, the heart and source of the message given by Christ to Sister Faustina.
-It is a spiritual centre for those who, worshipping God, know Him to be “rich in mercy”.
-It is also known as the place where the relics of one of the greatest saints in the history of the Church are laid to rest.
-Finally, it is a place where even popes come on pilgrimage, not to mention cardinals, bishops, priests, and priest-chaplains together with the faithful; all come to the source to ask for graces and to strengthen their hope.
+The Shrine of Divine Mercy at Łagiewniki is a place familiar to people on every continent, and every year pilgrims come here from over 80 countries worldwide.
+This place is a venue for people from all over the world regardless of origin or language, as we see in the different ways our pilgrims are dressed in their traditional costumes (like Indian saris, Japanese kimonos and Native American headdresses).
+At Łagiewniki you’ll hear words like mercy, Barmherzigkeit, milosrdenstvo, misericordia, miloserdye, rahamim practically on an everyday basis ‒ not surprisingly, since Łagiewniki is the centre for the devotion to the Divine Mercy, the heart and source of the message Jesus gave Sister Faustina. Łagiewniki is a spiritual centre for those who worship God and know He is rich in mercy.
+It is the place where the relics of one of the greatest saints in the history of the Church have been laid to rest.
+It is a place where even popes come on pilgrimage, not to mention cardinals, bishops, chaplains and priests together with their congregations; they all come to this source of mercy to ask for graces and to build up their hope.

-What does Łagiewniki already offer?
+What does Łagiewniki offer already?

-It is also possible for pilgrims to find out about Sister Faustina and her mission from all the following: the publications of the “Misericordia” publishing house; the quarterly “Message of Mercy”; the website https://www.faustyna.pl/; and by attending talks arranged for pilgrims.
-The Sisters of Our Lady of Mercy are trying to share, in a variety of ways, this gift of God for our times, which is the life and mission of St. Sister Faustina.
-One such way is through the spiritual formation of the Apostles of The Divine Mercy in the “Faustinum” Association, which is the only community in the Church carrying out, in several languages, formation in the spirit of St. Sister Faustina.
+Pilgrims to Łagiewniki can learn more about Sister Faustina and her mission from the publications of the Misericordia Publishing House, the quarterly magazine Orędzie Milosierdzia, the www.faustyna.pl website, and by attending the special talks we give.
+The Sisters of Our Lady of Mercy are doing all we can to share this gift of God for our times in the life and mission of St. Faustina.
+One of these ways of sharing is through the spiritual formation given to Apostles of the Divine Mercy in the Faustinum Association, the only community in the Church providing formation based on Sister Faustina’s spirituality, and delivering the course in several languages.

 What is still needed?

-Is this possible?
+Is this a feasible scheme?

-Sr. M. Koleta Fronckowiak OLM
+Sr. M. Koleta Fronckowiak ISMM

 ______________________